Roger M. Milgrim

-Education
+Early life, family and education

-In 1954, Milgrim graduated from Central High School in Philadelphia, where he earned a B.A. degree.
-He received a Bachelor of Arts degree (B.A.) from the University of Pennsylvania in 1958.
-As a Root-Tilden Scholar he received an LL.B. and later an LL.M. from the New York University School of Law.
+Milgrim graduated in 1954 from Central High School in Philadelphia.
+He earned his Bachelor of Arts degree in 1958 from the University of Pennsylvania, also in Philadelphia.
+He was a Root-Tilden Scholar and received an LL.B. and later an LL.M. from the New York University School of Law.
 He also attended the University of Paris School of Law as a Ford Foundation Fellow and a Fulbright Scholar.

 For his essay on territoriality of copyright, Milgrim won the National First Prize in the Nathan Burkan competition, awarded by the American Society of Authors, Composers & Publishers (ASCAP).

 Career

 Milgrim was the first American associate in the Paris office of Baker & McKenzie, then the largest international law firm.
 He entered practice in New York as an associate in Nixon, Mudge, Rose, Guthrie, Alexander & Mitchell, where as part of his transactional practice he served as a personal attorney to Richard Nixon in connection with publishing agreements.
-He served as the senior associate in the case that Mr. Nixon argued before the U.S. Supreme Court, Hill v.
+He served as the senior associate in the US Supreme Court case that Mr. Nixon argued, Hill v.
 Time, Inc., 385 U.S. 374 (1967), which explored the relationship of the First Amendment and the Right of Privacy.

 In 1968, Milgrim co-founded the firm of Milgrim Thomajan & Lee.
 By 1992 it had grown from two to 160 lawyers in five cities (New York, Boston, Austin (Texas), Washington, D.C., and Los Angeles).
 In 1992 Milgrim and his firm's intellectual property group joined the New York office of the law firm of Paul, Hastings, Janofsky & Walker, a prominent international law firm, where he served as a senior partner and held such positions as the head of the firm's intellectual property group and the firm's litigation department.

-In addition to practice, Milgrim taught trade secret and intellectual property law at NYU School of Law for over two decades, and has also lectured at law schools including Columbia, Fordham, Houston, Kansas, Loyola (Chicago), University of Pennsylvania, Stanford, Texas and Yale.
+In addition to practice, Milgrim taught trade secret and intellectual property law at New York University School of Law for over two decades.
+He has also lectured at law schools including Columbia, Fordham, Houston, Kansas, Loyola (Chicago), University of Pennsylvania, Stanford, Texas and Yale.
 He has been a principal speaker before many bar associations, including those of California, Illinois, Michigan, New York and Texas.
 He was one of four speakers at the Tokyo Press Club where the then new Japanese Unfair Competition Prevention Law was discussed before an audience of Japanese executives and lawyers; the other three speakers were the heads of the Japanese and U.S. patent offices and a professor from the Max Planck Institute (Japanese law is based on the German Civil Code).
 Milgrim was the first Dean's Distinguished Lecturer at the Annenberg School for Communication of the University of Pennsylvania, which lecture, the following year, was given by Cass Sunstein, professor of law (then at the University of Chicago) and who served as an Advisor to the Obama White House for Information and Regulatory Affairs, advising president Barack Obama.
 Milgrim has also lectured to numerous legal departments, including AT&T, Eastman Kodak, Exxon, PPG, Procter & Gamble and United Technologies.